rfshelley/Documentation/smartapp-developers-guide/sending-notifications.rst

 .. note::

     The Contact Book feature is not currently enabled for users.
-    However, using the Contact Book APIs (with the fall-back to non-contact book features), will future-proof your SmartApp for when contact book is enabled.
+    However, using the Contact Book APIs (with the fall-back to non-Contact Book features), will future-proof your SmartApp for when Contact Book is enabled.

     See the :ref:`disabled_contact_book` section for more information.